schemacrawler/SchemaCrawler-Tutorials/schemacrawler-output-files/steps/step1.md

 # Get Familiar with the File Browser

 Click on the "File Browser" tab.
 You will see the list of files and directories.
-Files created and used in this tutorial will be in the `share` folder.
-Click on that folder to view files.
+Files created and used in this tutorial will be in this folder.
 To return to the home page, click the refresh button on the "File Browser" tab.

 ## Start the SchemaCrawler Interactive Shell